doubj/money-tracing-rn/README.md

 # 介绍

-a simple react-native project for money-tracing
+A simple react-native app for money-tracing

 # TODO